Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Problem Formulation and Preliminary

-\begin{definition}[Causal Graph~\cite{peters2017elements}, CG] The causal graph $\gG$ of a SCM is obtained by creating one node for each $X_j$ and drawing directed edges from each parent in $\textbf{PA}^{\gG}_j$ to $X_j$. \end{definition} We note that CG describes the structure of the causality, and SCM further considers the specific causation from the parents of $X_j$ to $X_j$ as well as exogenous noises ${U_j}$.
-To uncover the causal structure from data distribution, we assume that the CG satisfies the \textit{Markov Property} and \textit{Faithfulness} (\cite{peters2017elements}), which makes the independences consistent between the joint distribution $P(X_1,\dots,X_n)$ and the graph $\gG$.
+\begin{definition}[Causal Graph~\cite{peters2017elements}, CG] The causal graph $\gG$ of an SCM is obtained by creating one node for each $X_j$ and drawing directed edges from each parent in $\textbf{PA}^{\gG}_j$ to $X_j$. \end{definition} We note that CG describes the structure of the causality, and SCM further considers the specific causation from the parents of $X_j$ to $X_j$ via $f_j$ as well as exogenous noises ${U_j}$.
+To uncover the causal structure from data distribution, we assume that the CG satisfies the \textit{Markov Property} and \textit{Faithfulness}~\cite{peters2017elements}, which make the independences consistent between the joint distribution $P(X_1,\dots,X_n)$ and the graph $\gG$.
 We also follow the \textit{Causal Sufficiency} assumption~\cite{spirtes2000causation} that supposes we have measured all the common causes of the measured variables.

-Existing work~\cite{pitis2020counterfactual, seitzer2021causal} believes that two objects have causation only if they are close enough while there is no edge between them if the distance is large.
-Instead of using such a local view of the causality, we assume the causal graph is consistent across all time steps.
-Still the causal influence could be local, and the specific influence indicated by edges is estimated by the function $f_j(\textbf{PA}_j, U_j)$.
+Existing work~\cite{pitis2020counterfactual, seitzer2021causal} believes that two objects have causality only if they are close enough while there is no edge between them if the distance is large.
+Instead of using such a local view of the causality, we assume the causal graph is consistent across all time steps, which also handles the local causal influence.
+The specific influence indicated by edges is estimated by the function $f_j(\textbf{PA}_j, U_j)$.